-Albuquerque accident reports are very useful in car accident cases because they contain vital information that an insurance adjuster will want to see.
+An Albuquerque traffic accident report is very useful in car accident cases because they contain vital information that an insurance adjuster will want to see.
 Crash reports can help establish who is at fault for the collision, and fault matters enormously in car accident cases.

-However, many people do not know how to find Albuquerque accident reports or fully understand the process of getting one.
+However, many people do not know how to find an Albuquerque traffic accident report or fully understand the process of obtaining one.
 Below, one of our skilled New Mexico car accident attorneys explains what you will need to do to secure a copy of your report.

-After an accident, you should call the police.
+After an accident, call the police.
 An officer will come out and write up a report, which should contain the following information:

 - The date and time of the collision